arrowsec/Cisco-Packet-tracer-lab-problems-and-solutions/README.md

-# Cisco Packet tracer lab problems and solutions
+# Cisco Packet tracer Subnetting lab problems and solutions

 Some of problem are created by David Bombal

+This may help you for CCNA Certification.